eefuwape/domBasedGame/readme.md

-THE GAME OF LIFE by Manny - A True to Life Game for Two Players Based on the game by Hasbro, Inc
+THE GAME OF LIFE by Manny - A True to Life Game for Two Players Based on the game by Hasbro, Inc. Used without Permission

 You too can be a Millionaire in this game of Life.
 That’s the object of the game.
 It all centers around the Wheel of Fate.
 You start out on Life’s highway, just out of high